-Russia detains more than 800 people in opposition crackdown
+Russia detains more than 1,000 people in opposition crackdown

 At least one woman and a man appeared to have suffered serious head wounds.

-Though the authorities have the resources to break up demonstrations, Saturday’s events showed how many activists and especially younger people are intent on pressing to open Russia’s tightly-choreographed political system to competition.
+Saturday’s events showed how activists and especially younger people remain intent on pressing to open Russia’s tightly-choreographed political system to competition.

-Jailed opposition leader Alexei Navalny had called for Saturday’s protest to persuade officials to allow opposition-minded candidates to run in a Sept.
+Jailed opposition leader Alexei Navalny had called the protest to persuade officials to allow opposition-minded candidates to run in a Sept.
 8 vote.

 Authorities say they were barred because they failed to collect sufficient genuine signatures in their support.